tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 ## Streaming patterns

-The closure-based encoding pattern comes with a **streaming interface** analogous to the subscript-assignment interface.
+The HTML DSL provides a **streaming interface** alongside the subscript-assignment interface.

 ### Streaming values

-Most prose rendering requires interpolating text nodes with HTML elements.
+Most prose rendering involves interpolating text nodes with HTML elements.
 The basic interface to use for interpolated streaming is the ``HTML.OutputStreamable/+=(_:_:) [46UV7]`` operator.

 @Snippet(id: "Patterns", slice: "STREAMING")